front-end-intermediate/session-1/readme.md

 ## NPM Manifests

-We will be again using [Browser Sync](https://www.browsersync.io) as our sample application.
+We will install and use [Browser Sync](https://www.browsersync.io) for our for foray into NPM.

 `npm init` and npm install: